Text and photos by Connie Leinbach

 There really is no ridge.
 This part of the island, along with Friendly Ridge (off Sunset Drive), and Brugh’s Ridge, off Cutting Sage, are high spots on the island.

-Winnie Blount Road—Winnie and her husband came to live on the island after they were freed following the Civil War.
-Bryant Lane also was named for a African-American family who owned all the property in the area of the lane.
+Winnie Blount Road—Winnie and her husband came to live on the island after they were freed following the Civil War and who owned all the property in the area surrounding where the Tideland station is located.
+Bryant Lane also was named for the Winnie’s daughter, Jane, who’d married Leonard Bryant and with whom she had nine children, three of whom lived on Ocracoke: Musa, Mildred and Julius Bryant.

-Irvin Garrish Highway—Ocracoke’s first elected official, a ferry captain and Van O’Neal’s grandfather.
+Irvin Garrish Highway—Ocracoke’s first elected official, Irvin Garrish, was a ferry captain and Van O’Neal’s grandfather.

 Boos Lane–is named after the Boos family, who live nearby.